 One day of mictroteaching will be dedicated to train teaching and rhetorical skills.

-- Assessment in the Health Professions, Yoon Soo Park, Chicago
+- Assessment in Health Profession Education, Yoon Soo Park, Chicago

 - OSCE exams and use of simulated patients Kai Schnabel, Bern, Christoph Berendonk, Bern